ascott1/ethical-web-dev/README.md

   - Using an open source license
   - Consuming open source code
 - Treating other developers with respect
-- Offering and following a code of conduct for open source projects
+- Offering, following, and enforcing a code of conduct for open source projects

 ## Charities